syncfusion-content/maui-docs/MAUI/DataGrid/export-to-excel.md

 By using the `System.Collections.IEnumerable Columns` property, you can retrieve or set the [ExcludedColumns](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.Exporting.DataGridExcelExportingOption.html#Syncfusion_Maui_DataGrid_Exporting_DataGridExcelExportingOption_ExcludedColumns) collection of columns, which contains all the columns to be exported.
 The columns in the ExcludedColumns list will not be included in the Columns collection.

-## Customize header, groups and table summary when exporting
+## Customize header, stacked header, groups, table summary and unbound row when exporting

 ### Export groups